Common Data Environment

 Because that is where the challenge is played out today.
 With the multiplicity of cloud-based CDEs, companies face multiple “unique” sources of data for each project.
 The time wastes associated with multiple re-encodings are enormous.
 It is increasingly necessary to connect to several CDEs to know the status of a particular document.

-Cooperlink, in compliancy with the ISO 19650 standard, therefore goes a step further by offering true integration with your own tools.
+Cooperlink, in compliancy with the ISO 19650 standard, therefore goes a step further by offering true integration and interoperability with your own tools.

 Your corporate tools : single source of truth to avoid a multiplicity of information and therefore risks of error